MellowMarsh/FroggerArcadeGame/README.md

 * Try and avoid the enemy beetles.

 * If you made it in the water, you can play again.
-If you collided with a enemy beetle, the player moves back to start position.
+If you collided with an enemy beetle, the player moves back to start position.

 ## Tools Used: